minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-empty-paper-rolls.md

 #### Rolls in a box II

-I placed about 40 rolls vertically into a box and then sprinkled some kibbles inside the rolls and between them.
+I placed about 40 rolls vertically into a box and then sprinkled some kibble inside the rolls and between them.

-It took Miki about 7 minutes to eat all the kibbles.
+It took Miki about 7 minutes to eat all the kibble.

 If you don't have enough empty rolls for this game, you can try this similar game "[Paper rolls in a box](/en/brain-games/paper-rolls-in-a-box/)".